scuzzydude/asimov/asimov.md

 The stake weight of a Scoot is a fundamental measurement used in the protocol as a method of flow control and separation of staking networks.
 Conceptually, this means that stakeholders have a high level of control in what ideas their network trades in.

-The time commitment is intentional, staking is not speculation.
+The time commitment is intentional.
+Staking is not speculation.
 Staking is commitment to ideas you believe in.[^25]

 #### Appreciation Stakes